AliHaider20/Protein-Classification/README.md

 # Protien-Classification-
-Classifying different kind of protein cells.
+Classifying different kind of protein cells present in a blood cell image.